Release notes for Linux

 Security Compliance Management scan issues

-During a Security Compliance Management scan, you might see errors about Center for Internet Security (CIS) recommended guidelines that are not enforced.
+During a Security Compliance Management scan, you might see errors about CIS or STIG controls that are not enforced.
 These error messages are triggered by bugs in the Security Compliance Management console.
 SCE does correctly enforce these settings.

 The following scan errors might be reported: